15 Phrasal Verbs with ‘Get’ for Work & Business

 But I suggest focusing on the ones which are most commonly used and which you are able to use for your English needs.

-As I talk about in my post, How to Achieve Your English Learning Goals in 2019 it’s important to set a goal and focus on the process which will help you reach that goal.
+As I talked about in my post, How to Achieve Your English Learning Goals it’s important to set a goal and focus on the process which will help you reach that goal.

 I suggest the following process to learn phrasal verbs: learn only one a day.
 That’s it.
 Simple.
 This way you’ll know 30 phrasal verbs after one month.
 After 3 months you’ll know 90.
 Try it out!